It doesn’t matter if it is a first grader who might not

 to sound cool or a tenth grader “teasing” a friend.
 All

 of these scenarios have the potential of creating an

 unsafe classroom or school environment and must be

 “It’s not OK at this school to use ‘gay’ disrespectfully to mean something is bad.”

 “You may not have meant to be hurtful, but when you use the word ‘gay’ to mean something is bad or stupid, it is hurtful.”
-Follow-up: “Do you know why it is hurtful?”
+Follow-up with, “Do you know why it is hurtful?”

-“Using the word ‘homo’ to tease someone is harassment and is unacceptable.”
+“Using any derogatory word to tease someone is harassment and is unacceptable.”

 “It is never OK to say, ‘you act like a girl (or look like a boy)’ as a put-down.”

-“Using the words ‘queer’, ‘dyke’ or ‘fag’ to joke around is not OK.
+“Using a slur related to gender or sexual orientation to joke around is not OK.
 These are hurtful words and can impact anyone who overhears them.”